Want to save this recipe for later?

 Bake: Bake until deeply golden brown and crisp with visible flaky layers.

 This is a recipe preview shared on Recipio.
-Click "View Original Recipe" above for the complete instructions.
+Click "View original" above for the complete source instructions.

-Save recipes from anywhere online, get AI-powered ingredient extraction, create smart shopping lists, and join a community of passionate home cooks.
+Save recipes from anywhere, get AI-powered extraction, and create smart shopping lists.